aleydatrevinot/NN-Trees/Data/Description.md

-This folder contains the data necessary to run the code :)
+# This folder contains the data necessary to run the code :)

 Full scPDSI data available at:
-A sample of it here: https://psl.noaa.gov/data/gridded/data.pdsi.html {\it Dai, A., K. E. Trenberth, and T. Qian, 2004: A global data set of Palmer Drought Severity Index for 1870-2002:
-Relationship with soil moisture and effects of surface warming.
-J. Hydrometeorology, 5, 1117-1130. }
-scPDSI Data has this information:
+A sample of it [here](https://psl.noaa.gov/data/gridded/data.pdsi.html) _Dai, A., K. E. Trenberth, and T. Qian, 2004: A global data set of Palmer Drought Severity Index for 1870-2002: Relationship with soil moisture and effects of surface warming.
+J. Hydrometeorology, 5, 1117-1130._ scPDSI Data has this information:
 Format:
            classic